akivamu/libgdx-crypt-texture/README.md

 Step 2.
 Encrypt generated texture files by `libgdx-crypt-texture` executable jar.
 Step 3.
 In libGdx project source code:
   - If you use `Texture`, decrypting by `TextureDecryptor`
-  - If you want to load texture to skin, use `CryptSkin`
+  - If you want to load texture to skin, use `CryptTextureAtlas` to create skin

 ## Encryption
 The class `TextureEncryptor` should be used in dev PC only.